What to you do when you suspect of the authenticity of a banknote or coin

 The bank has 20 banking days to deliver the presumably counterfeit banknotes/coins to Banco de México, and in turn, this Central Bank will make the analysis and publish the result within 10 banking days in case it is national currency, or 20 banking days if its foreign currency.

 If the piece is authentic then its corresponding value will be reimbursed through the bank that held it.
-If the piece turns out to be counterfeit or altered, it will remain in the custody of Banco de México, and you will not recover its value, because it is actually a piece of paper with no monetary value.
+If the piece turns out to be counterfeit or altered, it will remain in the custody of Banco de México, and you will not recover its value.

 What to you do when you receive a presumably counterfeit piece (PCP) from ATM or banking window

 In accordance with article 48 Bis 1 of the Credit Institutions Law, you has the right to claim the amount of the piece to the credit institution to which the ATM or banking window belongs.
 It is an obligation of the credit institution attending this type of event; however, to claim you only have up to 5 banking days from the date of receipt of the piece.

 To claim, the person who received the PCP must go to the bank to which it belongs the ATM or banking window, and:

 - Deliver the piece.
 If you no longer have it because another bank retained it, then you must deliver the "Receipt of presumably counterfeit/altered metal coins and/or banknotes" (Recibo de Retención de Monedas Metálicas y/o Billetes Presuntamente Falsos o Alterados", also known as Annex 6A), that the other bank had to give you in exchange for the PCP.